Huimincheng2015/Huimincheng.github.io/_pages/about.md

   - /about.html
 ---

 My name is Huimin Cheng.
-I am a Ph.D. student in the department of statistics at University of georgia, advised by Professor Wenxuan Zhong and Professor Ping Ma. <br />My current research focused on: Network analysis; Causal Inference; Bioinformatics; Smoothig spline.
+I am a Ph.D. student in the department of statistics at University of georgia, advised by Professor Wenxuan Zhong and Professor Ping Ma.
+My current research focused on: Network analysis; Causal Inference; Bioinformatics; Smoothig spline.